×

 What is a SEU?

-The SEU method is essentially a way of simplifying the complexity of a signalling scheme in a way so that estimations, comparisons, and reporting can be undertaken at a common level.
+The SEU method relies on the identification of SEUs that are associated with a particular signalling scheme.
+The identification of these SEUs can be used to produce outputs for estimations, comparisons, and project reporting.
 An SEU is defined as each single trackside output function controlled by the interlocking.
-These are represented by the some following signalling elements; every signal, every controlled point end, plungers, ground frames, signalling work associated with level crossings, and any other attributes that require a particular control function within the interlocking.
-Some elements that are not representative of a SEU include; axle counters, major civils, permanent way, electrification, and operational expenses as a result of possessions for works.
+SEUs are represented by some of the following signalling elements; every signal, every controlled point end, plungers, ground frames that are connected to the interlocking, level crossings, and any other attributes that require a particular control function within the interlocking.

 The Benefits of SEU in its Application